moiatgit/rustbook/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

-## 〜 Paths for Referring to an Item in the Module Tree
+## 〜 Camins per referir-nos a un element en l'arbre de mòduls

 To show Rust where to find an item in a module tree, we use a path in the same way we use a path when navigating a filesystem.
 To call a function, we need to